odomlab/osqpipe/README.rst

 Credits
 -------

+The code in this package is the product of a joint sequencing effort by Gord Brown, Tim Rayner and Margus Lukk during the years of Odom Lab operation at the CRUK Cambridge Institute.
 The sequencing pipeline code in this package was originally developed by Gord Brown working with the Odom and Carroll labs.
 Additional features were implemented by Margus Lukk and Tim Rayner.
 The codebase was refactored and migrated to use the Django framework by Tim Rayner.